dr-natetorious/TIM-8101-Principals_of_Computer_Science/Week4_AnalyzeProgrammingLanguage/README.md

 There are parallels to this model and the new efforts in Microsoft's Rosyln compiler.

+### Compilation as a recursive process

+When I think of compiling code I picture something along the lines of:
+- dotnet build foo.sln
+- gcc bar.c -o cheese

+However it is actually more maintainable for larger scale systems to have multiple passes.

+Perhaps the first pass expands out Domain Specific Langauge (DSL), then the second generates typelibs, and finally the actual code is compiled.

+Each of these investments into the build system ultimately pays off by reducing developer time.

 ### Language Design

 The [Programming Language Pragmatics](https://ebookcentral.proquest.com/lib/ncent-ebooks/detail.action?docID=649018#) was very complete.